 Taxis in Osaka

-Expats should keep in mind that not all taxi drivers may be fluent in English.
-Therefore, having the destination address written in Japanese is a good idea.
-Another cultural note; taxis in Japan are equipped with automatic doors, which the driver controls – no need for travellers to open or close the door themselves.
+Expats should keep in mind that not all taxi drivers may be fluent in English so it's best to have your destination address written down in Japanese.
+Another cultural note; taxis in Japan are equipped with automatic doors controlled by the driver, so there's no need for travellers to open or close the door themselves.

 Ride-hailing apps like Uber are available in Osaka and are a valuable alternative to regular taxis.